|

 the rights to water within, or partially within, this State, the board

 may accept a reference of such suit as master or referee for the court."
+These statutes necessarily imply that

 the superior court has concurrent original jurisdiction in suits to